-Title 30-A, section 4403(1-A) (Supp.
-2013) provides that "if any portion of a subdivision crosses municipal boundaries, all meetings and hearings to review the application must be held jointly by the reviewing authorities from each municipality," unless waived by written agreement of the reviewing authorities (i.e., the planning boards, or where none, the municipal officers) of each municipality.
+Title 30-A section 4403(1-A) provides that "if any portion of a subdivision crosses municipal boundaries, all meetings and hearings to review the application must be held jointly by the reviewing authorities from each municipality," unless waived by written agreement of the reviewing authorities (i.e., the planning boards, or where none, the municipal officers) of each municipality.
 The same is true where a revision of an approved plan is being proposed.
 This language clearly requires that all of the municipalities in which a portion of the subdivision is located must meet jointly for all meetings and hearings related to the proposed subdivision.
 A prior version of the law required only that the boards "meet jointly to discuss the application."
 One case decided under the prior law found that it was enough if the board of the town in which the majority of the subdivision was located notified the other town and had its code enforcement officer attend a meeting with the board of the other town to discuss the proposed subdivision.
 Tolman v.
 Inhabitants of the Town of Ogunquit, CV-92-559 (Me.
 Super.
 Ct., York Cty., August 17, 1993).
-Such a process would not be consistent with the current version of § 4403, which has been in effect since 1997.
-Joint meetings are required unless the boards sign a written agreement waiving the requirement.
-Johansen v.
-City of Bath, AP-10-002, Me.
-Super.
-Ct., Sagh.
-Cty, December 14, 2010.
+It is doubtful that a court would reach the same conclusion under the current language of § 4403(1-A).
 In Town of North Yarmouth v.
 Moulton, 1998 ME 96, 710 A.2d 252, the Law Court held that North Yarmouth was required by the statute to review and approve the proposed subdivision, even though the only portion which was located in North Yarmouth was land marked on the plan as "reserved for a road."
 The court disagreed with the Moultons' argument that a municipality must review a proposed subdivision only where 3 or more lots in the subdivision will be created within that town's boundaries.
 The current statute, which requires all meetings and hearings involving the subdivision to be held jointly when any portion of the subdivision crosses municipal boundaries, doesn't provide any guidance regarding procedures to be followed by the boards in conducting joint sessions.
-There have been at least 6 or 7 subdivisions in York County within the past decade which crossed municipal lines and required joint review, according to staff at Southern Maine Regional Planning Commission.
+According to J. T. Lockman at Southern Maine Regional Planning Commission, there have been at least 6 or 7 subdivisions in York County within the past decade which crossed municipal lines and required joint review.